-In the "loop current" the warm water extends through a deep layer.
-Hence, the even the upwelled water is warm, and the negative feedback is minimal.
+but in the "loop current" the warm water extends through a deep layer.
+Hence, the upwelled water is warm, and the negative feedback is minimal.

 Hence, tropical storms tend to intensify when they pass over features like the loop current.